CNES/demcompare/docs/source/developer_guide/contributing.rst

 The checklist of an Advanced Merge Request acceptance is the following:

-*  At least one code review have been done by members of the group above (who check among others the correct application of the rules listed in the `Coding guide <#%20Coding%20guide>`__).
+*  At least one code review have been done by members of the group above (who check among others the correct application of the rules listed in the :doc:`coding_guide`).
 *  All comments of the reviewers has been dealt with and are closed
 *  The reviewers have signaled their approbation (thumb up)
 *  No developer is against the Merge Request (thumb down)